piotrjurkiewicz/topohub/docs/index.rst

     # Start the network and Mininet shell
     net.interact()

-A detailed documentation, including API reference and Mininet usage example, is available at: https://topohub.readthedocs.io
+Detailed documentation, including API reference and Mininet usage example, is available at: https://topohub.readthedocs.io

 Contents
 ========